A lot or a little?

 What parents need to know

-Parents need to know that this adults-only movie (which co-stars teen favorite Justin Timberlake) is first and foremost about Rae, a young woman with an insatiable desire for sex.
+Parents need to know that Black Snake Moan is an adults-only movie (which co-stars teen favorite Justin Timberlake) about Rae, a young woman with an insatiable desire for sex.
 Her urges are so absurdly strong that they cause a literal, overpowering itch that only subsides when she finds a willing partner (and there are many).
 Rae spends almost the entire film in panties and a cutoff top, and her heaving breasts make many appearances.
 The man who finds her half-dead decides to "cure" her of her lascivious ways by chaining her up to his radiator.
 Since the film takes place in the South and follows a black man chaining up a nymphomaniac white woman, the film abounds with racial and sexual stereotypes and tensions.

 What's the story?